-Veterinary Acupuncturists have comprehensive training, knowledge and skill to understand the interactions between different forms of treatment to interpret the patient’s response to therapy.
+Certified Veterinary Medical Acupuncturists are Veterinarians who also have comprehensive training with scientific support, knowledge and skill to understand the interactions between the different forms of treatment to address difficult medical problems.

 Acupuncture is a recognized veterinary medical treatment.